fanglab/mbin/README.rst

 mBin: a methylation-based binning framework for metagenomic SMRT sequencing reads

 The mBin pipeline is designed to discover the unique signals of DNA methylation in metagenomic SMRT sequencing reads and leverage them for organism binning of assembled contigs or unassembled reads.
-Because *all* cellular DNA is modified by the same methyltransferase, DNA methylation signals can be used for binning not just chromosomal sequences, but also extrachromosomal mobile genetic elements like plasmids.
+Because *all* cellular DNA is modified by the same set of methyltransferases encoded in the genome, DNA methylation signals can be used for binning not just chromosomal sequences, but also extrachromosomal mobile genetic elements like plasmids.

 The pipeline consists of four routines: